daddydubzzz/memory-merge/README.md

 # Memory Merge

-**An intelligent, shared knowledge repository for couples**
+**An intelligent, shared knowledge repository for households**

-Memory Merge is a Progressive Web App that allows couples to store, organize, and retrieve household information through natural language interactions.
-Built with Next.js, Firebase, and OpenAI, it eliminates the mental load imbalance common in relationships by creating a centralized, AI-powered system both partners can easily access and contribute to.
+Memory Merge is a Progressive Web App that allows household members (couples, families, roommates, etc.) to store, organize, and retrieve shared information through natural language interactions.
+Built with Next.js, Firebase, and OpenAI, it creates a centralized, AI-powered system that multiple people can easily access and contribute to, while providing each user with a personalized experience.

 ## Features

 - 🤖 **Natural Language Processing**: Ask questions and store information conversationally
 - 🎤 **Voice Input**: Speak to add information hands-free
 - 📱 **Progressive Web App**: Install like a native app on any device
-- ⚡ **Real-time Sync**: Instantly share information between partners
+- ⚡ **Real-time Sync**: Instantly share information between household members
-- 🏷️ **Smart Categorization**: AI automatically organizes your information
+- 🏷️ **Smart Categorization**: AI automatically organizes your information into 13+ categories
 - 🔍 **Intelligent Search**: Find information with fuzzy matching and context understanding
+- 👤 **Personalized Experience**: Each user gets their own tailored interaction experience
 - 🔐 **Secure & Private**: End-to-end encryption with Firebase security

 ## Tech Stack

-- **Frontend**: Next.js 14, React, TypeScript, Tailwind CSS
+- **Frontend**: Next.js 15, React 19, TypeScript, Tailwind CSS
 - **Backend**: Firebase (Firestore, Auth, Storage)
 - **AI**: OpenAI GPT-4o-mini
 - **PWA**: next-pwa for offline capability and app installation